Hours of Operation:

 Southern Road to Freedom: Florida’s Underground Railroad

 The nation’s first Underground Railroad was established in Florida in the late 17th century, serving as a beacon of freedom for runaway slaves from the American South.
 Existing before the better-known Northern Underground Railroad, enslaved Africans gained their freedom by escaping and earning asylum in Spanish Florida.
-Retired professor and author Magdalena Lamarre focuses on Florida’s early history as a Spanish territory, the escape routes used by runaway slaves, and the black communities they established before the abolition of slavery in the United States.
+Author Magdalena Lamarre focuses on Florida’s early history as a Spanish territory, the escape routes used by runaway slaves, and the black communities they established before the abolition of slavery in the United States.

 War in Paradise: World War II in Florida

 In the first weeks after Pearl Harbor pulled America into a two-front war, Germany’s U-Boats worked with impunity.
 Off Florida alone, they sank 24 ships.
 Some of Florida’s very features that attracted tourists made it a logical place for soldiers as well.
 The state, a strategic asset for its geography and climate, became an armed camp.
 Hotels turned into barracks, and hospitals, bases, and airfields increased from 8 to 172 by 1943.
 The sleepy southern state became one of the nation’s hotspots, and Florida would never be the same.
-Eliot Kleinberg is author of more than a dozen books on Florida history.
+Join Author Eliot Kleinberg for a fascinating look at World War II Florida.